raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 their choice based on the sender's identity.

-For DSRequests, the DS can rate-limit on a per group-level, per-DS level (reducing the messages from all clients or users belonging to a single DS), or even based on individual clients or users.
+For DSRequests, the DS can rate-limit on a per group-level, per-DS level (reducing the messages from all clients belonging to a single DS), or even based on individual clients.

 For DSFanoutRequests, rate-limiting or blocking can happen based on the identity of the sending DS, or it can happen on a per-group basis, where the recipient only blocks messages from a particular group.

-Such rate-limiting can happen by decision of the DS itself, or on the request of its local users.
-For example, a user might wish to block connection requests from one specific other user without blocking connection requests from all other users of that DS.
+Such rate-limiting can happen by decision of the DS itself, or on the request of its local clients.
+For example, a client might wish to block connection requests from one specific other client without blocking connection requests from all other clients of that DS.

 # Abusive and illegal content

 As all application messages are encrypted, the DS has no way of analyzing their content for illegal or abusive content.
-It may make use of a message franking scheme to allow its users to report such content, although this is beyond the scope of this document.
+It may make use of a message franking scheme to allow its clients to report such content, although this is beyond the scope of this document.

-Additionally, in the same way as a DS might allow its users to block certain messages from specific users in the context of spam prevention, it may do the same based on abusive or illegal content.
+Additionally, in the same way as a DS might allow its clients to block certain messages from specific clients in the context of spam prevention, it may do the same based on abusive or illegal content.

 # Security considerations